 C. The action does not physically preclude achieving the project's primary intended legal use;

-D. In cases where these guidelines require certain actions unless they are infeasible, the burden of proving infeasibility is on the applicant; and
+In cases where these guidelines require certain actions unless they are infeasible, the burden of proving infeasibility is on the applicant; and

-E. In determining an action’s infeasibility, the reviewing agency may weigh the action's relative public costs and public benefits, considered in the short- and long-term time frames.
+In determining an action’s infeasibility, the reviewing agency may weigh the action's relative public costs and public benefits, considered in the short- and long-term time frames.

-47. Fill.
+49. Fill.
 The addition of soil, sand, rock, gravel, sediment, earth retaining structure, or other material to an area waterward of the OHWM, or on shorelands in a manner that raises the elevation or creates dry land.